Roseville Rosebowl

 1. Education comes first.
 Debate is an educational activity at its core, and I believe my primary role within the round is that of an educator.
 If you do things that I deem as harmful to debate education, you will get lower speaker points, and may lose the round.

-2. I am a very policy-oriented judge, although I am comfortable with certain Kritiks.
+2. I tend to be a policy-oriented judge, although I am very comfortable with Kritiks.
 If you want to run one, be sure to fully explain it as if I have never heard of the philosophy before.

 3. Cross-Ex is a speech and a great place to form arguments, so use it!